-The 2006 BRP laid out a program to retire or merge enough potential building sites so that the number of residential connections would not exceed the target of 4,650 established in connection with the CCSD's Water Master Plan.
+The 2006 BRP laid out a program to retire or merge enough potential building sites so that the number of residential connections would never exceed the 46504.650-cap established by the CCSD's Water Master Plan.
 Relying on existing growth restriction ordinances and other assumptions, the BRP report forecasted that the foregoing match would be achieved within approximately twenty-two (22) years once the program was fully implemented.

 The BRP report provided two methods for retiring building sites in Cambria: voluntary merger of adjacent parcels and purchase of undeveloped parcels.
-The voluntary merger program was implemented by the CCSD and it provides a relatively modest budget (up to \$800 per transaction) to assist property owners to merge adjacent parcels and should reduce the number of building sites from two or more to one.
+The voluntary merger program was implemented by the CCSD and it provides a relatively modest budget (up to \$800 per transaction) to assist property owners to merge adjacent parcels which should reduce the number of building sites from two or more to one.
 The voluntary merger program has proven to be quite successful; between 2007 and June 2016 there were 298 merger transactions reported, resulting in 327 fewer parcels for development.